recon88/Multiverse-Portals/README.md

+This is a fork of Multiverse-Portals with the following fixes:

+- WorldEdit 6 integration and portal creation bugfix (courtesy of https://github.com/TWSSYesterday/Multiverse-Portals/commit/c7822c0f8fb85a4ac6b85258bcfa85df149c48b2 )
+- POM corrections and builds using Spigot (courtesy of KJ4IPS)

+# Compiling

+* Build Spigot and copy the resulting spigot-1.8.jar into this root folder
+* Run `mvn clean package`

+# License

 Copyright (c) 2011, The Multiverse Team All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: